Is It Safe to Travel to Tanzania in 2026?

 Required:

-- Yellow Fever: Vaccine is required for travelers from countries with risk for YF virus transmission; this includes >12-hour airport transits or layovers in those countries.
+- Yellow Fever: Vaccine is required for entry if traveling from countries with risk for YF virus transmission.

 Recommended: